 The concepts of customer retention, loyalty and engagement continue to evolve alongside the ever-changing needs and desires of the shopper.
 This means that new features and ideas will eventually surface to help companies bond with consumers.
 Still, I believe that the basic foundation of Recognition Loyalty Programs are timeless enough to keep the loyalty programs offered by Antavo unique and competitive.

-Jörn is the VP of Strategy & Insight at Antavo.
+Jörn is the VP of EMEA & Lead Strategist at Antavo.
 He accumulated 20 years of experience working as a consultant, CRM and marketing head in the retail, telecommunications, insurance and service industries.
 He now gives Antavo’s clients strategic advice to help optimize their loyalty programs.